Keeping House

 Lazy Susans

 I know.
 You’ve heard this before.
-I had also heard it before and I still waited years to try it, which is very me.
-But they genuinely work and I think about them with a fondness I don’t extend to most kitchen products.
+I had also heard it before and I still waited years to try it, which is so very me.
+But lazy Susans genuinely work and I now think about them with a fondness I don’t extend to most kitchen products.

 Oils, vinegars, canned goods on a deep shelf, spices, anything that lives in a cluster and makes you shove things around to get to what you actually need.
 You just spin it.
 That’s it.
 That’s the whole trick.
 I have some clear acrylic ones from Amazon and a couple white ones from Target and I couldn’t tell you which is which at this point.
 Doesn’t matter.